abhifetch/vectaraUAgentsRAG/README.md

 # vectara UAgents RAG
-This RAG is created vectara API and wrapper using fetchs' uAgents on Agentverse.
+This RAG is created using vectara API and wrapped using fetchs' uAgents.
+It is deployed Agentverse.
 This answers all your queries related to fetch uagents.

 # Creating Account on Vectara and creating corpus
   - Create an account on (Vectara)[https://vectara.com/].